luketeal/PWAbudgetTracker/README.md

 * [Questions](#Questions)

 ## Installation
 Go to [the website](https://sheltered-castle-78350.herokuapp.com/) and check it out!
+To use offline, download the application from the browser (see usage demo for demonstration).

 ## Usage
 1. From the landing page, users can add and subtract funds, view a chart of the budget over time, as well as recent transactions